Leveraging Different Learning Styles for Improved Knowledge Distillation in Biomedical Imaging: Introduction

+In these conventional techniques, knowledge transfer is typically limited to sharing predictions from a larger teacher network to a smaller student network (KD) or between two similar networks (ML).
+While alignment of predictions helps improve the performance, the logits have limited capacity to encapsulate complex insights.
+To address this limitation, Chen et al. \cite{kdfm} introduced the use of feature maps in knowledge distillation.
+Due to their ability to capture high-level semantic information, feature maps were found to be more effective than logits for image classification.

 In this work, we extend the knowledge distillation paradigm with the concept of diverse learning styles from classroom dynamics.
 A learning style refers to a type of training mechanism that an individual prefers to use to gain new knowledge.
-For example, as depicted in Figure \ref{fig:-1}, the VARK model assumes four types of learners – Visual, Auditory, Reading \& Writing and Kinesthetics.
-Unlike conventional KD techniques, where the teacher shares the same knowledge with all the students, we propose to train individual student networks with different information from the teacher.
-This information can be in the form of final predictions, intermediate layer features, saliency maps, etc. The main contributions of this paper include:
+For example, as depicted in Figure \ref{fig:1}, the VARK model assumes four types of learners – Visual, Auditory, Reading \& Writing, and kinesthetic.
+Taking inspiration from this idea, we propose an enriched knowledge transfer protocol that incorporates the idea of different learning styles in terms of knowledge diversification.
+Consequently, we combine KD with ML in a single-teacher, multi-student framework to enable collaborative learning where the teacher imparts knowledge to the students, and the students also learn from each other.
+Unlike conventional KD techniques, where the teacher shares the same knowledge with all the students, we propose to train individual student networks with varying forms of information from the teacher.
+Similarly, students exchange different types of information in the form of final predictions and intermediate layer features.